oaworks/oa-works/resources/privacy.md

 ### Updates

-<li>October 24, 2016: Updated to reflect changes in the Open Access Button team, how we use data, and make structural improvements to the page.</li>
+- October 24, 2016: Updated to reflect changes in the Open Access Button team, how we use data, and make structural improvements to the page.

 ## Questions?